Rick Martel: Hawaiian Islands Wrestling Federation (1999)

-Retirement (1999–present)
+Retirement (1999–2007)

 After retiring from the ring, Martel worked for WCW as a trainer, and as host of the French versions of WCW programming.
 Rick also manages commercial properties he invested in from his earnings when wrestling.

 After the main event of a house show in Quebec City on May 3, 2003, then WWE Champion Brock Lesnar introduced Martel to the ring as a surprise, and shook his hand.
 Martel, who received a standing ovation from his home fans, said he was honoured to be associated with WWE and thanked the fans.

 At WWE's Vengeance: Night of Champions pay-per-view in 2007, Martel, along with his former teammate Tony Garea, saved Jimmy Snuka and Sgt.
 Slaughter from a post-match attack at the hands of Deuce 'n Domino.

-Martel is a playable character in WWE 2K18 and WWE 2K19, the first video game appearance since Showdown: Legends of Wrestling.
+Martel is a playable character in WWE 2K18 and WWE 2K19, his first video game appearances since Showdown: Legends of Wrestling.